- July 21, 2025

 Platforms

-Luto is a single player action game with horror, drama and thriller themes.
+Luto is a single player and multiplayer simulation game with horror, drama, mystery and thriller themes.
 It was developed by Broken Bird Games and was released on July 21, 2025.
 It received mostly positive reviews from critics and positive reviews from players.

 “The use of environmental storytelling, layered symbolism, and deeply personal themes—like grief, depression, and the inability to escape—creates an emotional weight that stays with you long after you stop playing.”